jojo786/awsS3-multipart-upload-script/README.md

 The script will start reading your current directory for files with names that begin with `x`, will take the MD5 checksum of them and parse it to the S3 API as the `--content-md5` parameter, and then it will start uploading each file to the specified `bucket`.
 It uploads parts/files in parallel, set by the value `N`.
 So if set to 10, it will upload 10 parts at a time.
-When completed it
-The outputs will be sent to a log file.
-Make sure to save that log file, you'll need the `ETag` output later on.

 An example of the output of the script: